 Omaha Scrambles To Keep Its Airport Afloat

-ROBERT SIEGEL, host:
+ROBERT SIEGEL, Host:

 But as Katie Knapp Schubert reports, from member station KIOS in Omaha, the city's airport is scrambling to avoid ending up under water.

-Unidentified Man: Containers must be placed in a single pour-size, clear, plastic zip-top bag.
+KATIE KNAPP SCHUBERT: Unidentified Man: Containers must be placed in a single pour-size, clear, plastic zip-top bag.
 Your zip-top bag must be removed.

-SCHUBERT: And that's exactly how Omaha Airport Authority Executive Director Steve Coufal wants it.
+KNAPP SCHUBERT: And that's exactly how Omaha Airport Authority Executive Director Steve Coufal wants it.

 KNAPP SCHUBERT: Still, Coufal says contractors are working day and night to keep the water out.

-Mr. COUFAL: We've bagged areas knowing that when the ground is saturated, if there would be a heavy rainfall, there could be some temporary flash flooding.
+COUFAL: We've bagged areas knowing that when the ground is saturated, if there would be a heavy rainfall, there could be some temporary flash flooding.
 And what those will do is protect key assets, such as our concourse and terminal, until such time as the pumps could get caught back up during a heavy rain.

-If the levee protecting the airport was breached, a flood would be devastating to air travel throughout this region, according to David Byers.
+KNAPP SCHUBERT: If the levee protecting the airport was breached, a flood would be devastating to air travel throughout this region, according to David Byers.
 He's an associate professor at the University of Nebraska, Omaha's Aviation Institute.

-For NPR news, I'm Katie Knapp Schubert in Omaha.
+KNAPP SCHUBERT: For NPR news, I'm Katie Knapp Schubert in Omaha.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.